PhD Degree Program in Pharmacological Sciences

 5. Neuropharmacology

-The third year is primarily dedicated to completing research activities, a period of specialization abroad (typically 6 months), and writing the thesis.
-Additionally, a short course on learning techniques for reviewing scientific articles ("How to review a scientific article") is provided.
+The third year is dedicated to completing research activities and writing the thesis, with the recommendation of a period of training abroad (typically of 6 months).
+Additionally, a short course on techniques for reviewing scientific articles (How to review a scientific article) is provided.

 Other proposed activities include:

-- First year: Winter school or Multidisciplinary and Interdisciplinary Course in Basic Sciences
+• First year: Multidisciplinary and Interdisciplinary Courses in Fundamental Sciences

-The PhD Course in Pharmacological Sciences organizes an annual Summer School (Summer retreat), a two-day scientific exchange and presentation of research activities by PhD students from all three years.
+The PhD program in Pharmacological Sciences organizes an annual Summer School (Summer retreat), a two-day scientific exchange and presentation of research activities by PhD students from all three years.

 To improve teaching and communication skills, PhD students are encouraged to participate in tutoring and supplementary teaching activities (up to 40 hours/year) and science dissemination (Third Mission, up to 5 hours).